 My 100% Honest Grove Collaborative Review

-In the last 2 1/2 years, I’ve spent a little over $400 at Grove Collaborative.
+Since 2016, I’ve spent a little over $400 at Grove Collaborative.
 While I mostly just order household products, I’ve also splurged on multiple candles.

 I want to start my Grove Collaborative review with complete transparency.
 Yes, I have a financial incentive for you to place your first order with Grove.
 However, I put my money where my mouth is.
 Grove has received way more of my money than I have ever received in commissions or in free products.
 That’s because I’m a genuine customer of Grove, and I would keep shopping there even if they ended their influencer program.